 - Download and install as you’d normally do in the Play Store.

 There you have it.
-You’ve learned 3 simple ways to install APK on your Android phone.
+You’ve learned three simple ways to install APK on your Android phone.
 As mentioned above, Android gives you the freedom to download apps outside of the Play Store, but that freedom can come at a cost.

-Since anyone can create APK files, you should be very careful which websites you download your APK file from.
+Since anyone can create APK files, you should be very careful about which websites you download your APK file from.